snehilvj/dmc-docs/docs/simplegrid/simplegrid.md

 ### Styles API

+This component supports [Styles API](/styles-api).
+With Styles API, you can customize styles of any inner element.
+For more information on styling components,  please also refer to the [Mantine Styles](https://mantine.dev/styles/styles-overview/) documentation.

 | Name        | Static selector          | Description                                      |
 |:------------|:-------------------------|:-------------------------------------------------|
 | root        | .mantine-SimpleGrid-root | Root element                                     |